CMU-IDS-Fall-2022/final-project-ids-team/README.md

 ### Proposal

-- [ ] The URL at the top of this readme needs to point to your application online.
+- [:white_check_mark:] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
-- [ ] A completed [proposal](Proposal.md).
+- [:white_check_mark:] A completed [proposal](Proposal.md).
 Each student should submit the URL that points to this file in their github repo on Canvas.

 ### Sketches

-- [ ] Develop sketches/prototype of your project.
+- [:white_check_mark:] Develop sketches/prototype of your project.

 ### Final deliverables